Salsonn/calebsalyards.github.io/index.md

 <br>Linux, Windows, Bash-->

 ### Working on:
+- [salyards.cc](https://salyards.cc) - Self-hosting files, media, and security features, unified into one service with SSO and LDAP.
+- Silicon - A full-stack web application to track owned computer hardware and components.
+- [ReDeploy](https://github.com/CalebSalyards/redeployDB) - A frontend backend and database application.
+A unique take on Windows backup, restore, and migration (another component can be found [here](https://github.com/Salsonn/zipper))
 - [optiK](https://github.com/salsonn/optik) - A lightweight peripheral management automation tool
-- [ReDeploy](https://github.com/CalebSalyards/redeployDB) - A unique take on OS backup, restore, and migration (another component can be found [here](https://github.com/Salsonn/zipper))

 ### Other Projects
 - [MicMute](https://github.com/Salsonn/MicMute) - A simple utility to mute a microphone as fast as possible